1. Statement

 2. Interview

-Where the investigating officer (IO), usually the Director of Studies (DOS), thinks it is necessary to interview any students about the incident(s), the student will normally be accompanied by another member of staff.
+Where the investigating officer (IO), usually a member of the SLT, thinks it is necessary to interview any students about the incident(s), the student will normally be accompanied by another member of staff.
 The IO may conduct interviews without additional staff where delay may compromise the veracity of witness/evidence.

 The investigator will summarise the relevant points from the interview and communicate them to the student and their parents and/or legal guardians.